Raken10/learning/README.md

 # learning
-Very first one for learning the basics
+Very first one for learning the basics.